Toward Learning POMDPs Beyond Full-Rank Actions and State Observability: Introduction

 \scomment{ When planning and acting in the real world, humans learn and reason about discrete hidden information.

 Use doors, toolboxes.

 Inspired by the application of learning discrete locking structures... cite Martin-Martin, and Ben's sensorized box (if properly sensorized). }

 When planning and acting in the real world, intelligent agents must learn and reason about hidden information.
-Of great inspiration to us is the work of Baum et al. \cite{baumOpeningLockbox2017}, which shows that a real autonomous robot can infer a cabinet's locking mechanism from a hypothesis set of possible mechanisms through interaction.
-We are interested in a more general problem where autonomous agents must learn, through interaction, the dynamics of a system with hidden states, without any knowledge of the system state and transitions beforehand.
+Of great inspiration to us is the work of Baum et al. \cite{baumOpeningLockbox2017}, which shows that a real autonomous robot can infer a cabinet's locking mechanism from a hypothesis set of mechanisms through interaction.
+We are interested in a symbolic variant of the problem where autonomous agents must learn, through interaction, the dynamics of a system with hidden states, without any knowledge of the system state and transitions beforehand.
 The agent should also compute explicit estimates of transition and observation likelihoods to support downstream operations that manipulate the model, such as task specification to direct agent behavior.
 Our problem is modeled as learning the parameters of a discrete Partially Observable Markov Decision Process (POMDP) from a sequence of actions and observations acquired through random exploration.

 One common approach to learning a representation of a probabilistic latent-variable model like a POMDP is to apply a spectral decomposition to a matrix that encodes correlations of the observable random variables \cite{hsuSpectralAlgorithm2012,balleSpectralLearning2014}.
 For POMDPs, spectral methods may be applied to a \textit{Hankel matrix}, which represents the correlation between past and future observations conditioned on a sequence of past and future actions.
 The decomposition of this matrix can be used to derive a (linear) Predictive State Representation \cite{bootsClosingLearningplanning2011,balleSpectralLearning2014}.
 The `state' of the PSR is a sufficient statistic that can be used to predict the likelihood of future observations given a possible sequence of actions.
 This prediction capability allows PSRs to be used as black-box models for reinforcement learning \cite{liuWhenPartially2022,zhanPACReinforcement2022}; however, transition and observation likelihoods cannot be directly recovered from a PSR.
-This makes these models are difficult to manipulate, like changing the goal or reward function for planning.
-If the objective of the agent changes, the PSR must be relearned for the new task.
+This lack of interpretability makes these models difficult to manipulate, like changing the goal or reward function for planning.
+If a goal state of the agent changes, then the PSR must be relearned for the new task, since the underlying state cannot be accessed.